top of page

 A client's first class in a low aerial hoop

-• Aerial Hoop: We start with simple, seated poses like Man in the Moon, Secretary, Faint, Birdie, and Side Star.
-For beginners, the hoops are hung low to the ground so you can safely and comfortably get the hang of it—pun intended!
-These poses are beginner-friendly and accessible to most students on day one, so you’ll leave feeling strong and accomplished.
+• Aerial Hoop: Start with simple seated poses like Man in the Moon, Secretary, Faint, Birdie, and Side Star.
+Hoops are set low to the ground for safety and comfort, so most beginners can jump in right away and leave feeling strong and accomplished.

 • Hammock is looped at the bottom, giving beginners a supportive place to sit, stand, and rest as they explore new movements.

-• Flying Pole: The Elevated Aerial Flying Pole Fitness curriculum is developed by our certified and seasoned instructors to guide beginners from the very start of their pole dance journey.
-Participants begin with foundational techniques such as spins and pole holds, which help build strength, coordination, and body awareness.
-As students progress, they develop the confidence and physical readiness to safely work toward inversions—going upside-down on the pole—with proper technique and support.
+• Pole Fitness: The Elevated Aerial Pole Fitness curriculum is developed by our certified and seasoned instructors to guide beginners from the very start of their pole dance journey.
+Participants begin with foundational techniques such as spins and holds to build strength, coordination, and body awareness.
+As you progress, you’ll safely work toward inversions (going upside down) with proper technique and support.

 Mindy Cochran is a dedicated practitioner, teacher, and performer of aerial silks, aerial hammock, and aerial hoop.
 With certifications as a personal trainer, nutrition coach, and life coach, she combines her passion for aerial arts with holistic health expertise to help others elevate their wellness.
 Mindy is also a former health columnist for Montana Woman Magazine, where she shared insights on healthy living and balanced lifestyles.
 To connect with Mindy on Instagram, please visit: www.instagram.com/aerial.mindy; or visit her Linktree here.